Change habits by uncovering their motives

 ✳️✳️✳️

-Replace a bad habit by a better one
+Replace a bad habit with a better one

-👉 You don't want the habit itself; you want the better feeling it gives you.
+👉 You don't want the habit itself; you want the better feeling it gives.

-👉 There are many ways to achieve that better feeling.
+👉 There are many ways to achieve that feeling.

-First, identify the cue, the response and the reward of the bad habit.
-The reward is what you really need from the habit.
-Next, choose a healthier behavior that fulfills that need.
-Shift your perspective to make the better behavior seem more appealing, and keep practicing it until it becomes your new habit.
+First, identify the cue, the response, and the reward of the bad habit.
+The reward is what you’re really seeking.
+Then, choose a healthier behavior that fulfills that need.
+Make the better behavior more appealing, and keep practicing it until it becomes your new habit.

 1️⃣ Examine the bad habit

-To examine the bad habit, ask yourself the following questions and answer them as clearly as you can.
+To examine a bad habit, ask yourself the following questions and answer as clearly as you can:

-🤔 Cue: What activates this response?
-Determine what triggers the behavior you want to change.
-For example: “I usually want to smoke when I'm stressed or after a meal,” “I tend to reach for sugary snacks when I’m bored in the afternoon,” or “I use my phone in bed when I can’t fall asleep right away.”
+Notice what activates the habit.
+For example: “I smoke when I’m stressed,” “I reach for sugary snacks when I’m bored in the afternoon,” or “I use my phone in bed when I can’t fall asleep.”

 2️⃣ Choose a more helpful behavior

-You can write down the habit you want to create as an implementation intention like this:
+You can write the habit you want to build as a implementation intention:

 3️⃣ Change your perspective

-You can make the new behavior seem more attractive by changing how you think about it.
+Make a new behavior more appealing by shifting how you think about it.

 4️⃣ Reinforce the new behavior